 Is Heartbeat Location Accurate?

 Still, the location of the heartbeat is also not entirely reliable.
-Electronic monitors like Dopplers may pick up the beat, even if the monitor is far from the heart.
+Electronic monitors like dopplers may pick up the beat, even if the monitor is far from the heart.
 Additionally, since water carries sound, extra amniotic fluid can skew the results.

 Other Info Provided by the Heartbeat

 In the picture above, the dots show the general location of baby’s heartbeat in relation to the most common head down positions.
-It can be a fun exercise to see what extra information the location the heart beat can tell you about baby’s position in the pelvis.
+It can be a fun exercise to see what extra information the location of the heart beat can tell you about baby’s position in the pelvis.
 Here’s a brief explanation of the abbreviations:

 - Right (R) or left (L) side of the pelvis